-We have audited the accompanying financial statements of the business-type activities, and the aggregate remaining fund information of the State of New Mexico Lottery Authority (Lottery), a component unit of the State of New Mexico, as of and for the years ended June 30, 2013 and 2012, which collectively comprise the Lottery's basic financial statements as listed in the table of contents.
-We have also audited the budgetary comparison statements and the schedules of percentage return to the State of New Mexico presented as supplementary information in the accompanying financial statements as of and for the years ended June 30, 2013 and 2012, as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities, and the aggregate remaining fund information of the State of New Mexico Lottery Authority (Lottery), a component unit of the State of New Mexico, as of and for the years ended June 30, 2014 and 2013, and the related notes to the financial statements, which collectively comprise the Lottery's basic financial statements as listed in the table of contents.
+We have also audited the budgetary comparison statements and the schedules of percentage return to the State of New Mexico presented as supplementary information in the accompanying financial statements as of and for the years ended June 30, 2014 and 2013, as listed in the table of contents.